pangapavankalyan95-del/Deepfake_Audio_Detector/README.md

 # Deepfake Audio Detection System
 **Developed by: Panga Pavan Kalyan**

 I built this deep learning system to detect AI-generated (deepfake) audio using a CNN+BiLSTM architecture.
-The system can identify fake audio with 99%+ accuracy and includes explainable AI features to show exactly why it made its decision.
+The system can identify fake audio with **93%+ accuracy (scientifically validated on unseen data)** and includes explainable AI features to show exactly why it made its decision.

 ## 🚀 Live Demo